Teen Sailor Describes Harrowing Voyage

-Ms. ABBY SUNDERLAND (Sailor): The Reunion Island Navy, the captain and crew of the Osiris, U.S. Coast Guard, Australian and French governments.
+ABBY SUNDERLAND: The Reunion Island Navy, the captain and crew of the Osiris, U.S. Coast Guard, Australian and French governments.

-Mr. LYALL MERCER (Publicist): We don't expect or either ask for everyone to agree with our decision to allow Abby to follow her dream.
+LYALL MERCER: We don't expect or either ask for everyone to agree with our decision to allow Abby to follow her dream.
 But we do ask for others to respect our decisions as parents, just as we respect other parents, who may make decisions for their children that we may not for ours.

-Mr. JEFF CASHER (Sailor): I think there's a little bit of luck involved when you're out on the ocean.
+JEFF CASHER: I think there's a little bit of luck involved when you're out on the ocean.
 I think it's a combination of some luck and a lot of preparation on the boat and her taking all the right actions.